 Press proofs will not be furnished unless they have been required in writing in the providers quotation.
 A press sheet can be submitted for the customer's approval as long as the customer is present at the press during makeready.
 Any press time lost or alterations/corrections made because of the customer's delay or change of mind will be charged at the provider's current rates.

 Because of differences in equipment, paper, inks, and other conditions between color proofing and production pressroom operations, a reasonable variation in color between color proofs and the completed job is to be expected.
 When a variation of this kind occurs, it will be considered acceptable performance.

 Over-runs or under-runs will not exceed 10 percent of the quantity ordered.
-The provider will bill for actual quantity delivered within this tolerance, but rather the quantity ordered.
+The provider will bill for actual quantity delivered within this tolerance.
 If the customer requires a guaranteed quantity, the percentage of tolerance must be stated at the time of quotation.
 Additional charges may be assessed.

 The provider will only maintain fire and extended coverage on property belonging to the customer while the property is in the provider's possession.
 The provider's liability for this property will not exceed the amount recoverable from the insurance.
 Additional insurance coverage may be obtained if it is requested in writing, and if the premium is paid to the provider.

 Unless otherwise specified, the price quoted is for a single shipment, without storage, F.O.B.
 Plant.
 Proposals are based on continuous and uninterrupted delivery of the complete order.
 If the specifications state otherwise, the provider will charge accordingly at current rates.
 Charges for delivery of materials and supplies from the customer to the provider, or from the customer's supplier to the provider, are not included in quotations unless specified.
 Title for finished work passes to the customer upon delivery to the carrier at shipping point, or upon mailing of invoices for the finished work or its segments, whichever occurs first.